Jimny history – how we got here (an Australian perspective)

 Some of these price differences are surprising.
 The static generation 3 prices is a bit offset by the narrowing of the range over the years e.g. dropping some of the lower-spec models, and the price crept up after the introduction of ESP.
 Some of the largest jumps were at the introduction of either a new model (e.g. LJ80) or significant revisions (such as introducing the 1300 cc Sierra).
 The latest RRP becomes squirrely for the gen4 cars, and, it is likely that earlier on people were not always paying RRP but with supply far under demand for gen4 cars, it is less likely this sort of discounting happens.
 On-road costs have also significantly increased & I haven’t accounted for colour options etc.

 This is a lot harder to track.
-VFACTS data exists for generation 3 and 4:
+VFACTS data exists for generation 3 and 4 to allow you to examine gen3 and gen4 sales in Australia:

 Worldwide, the media kit provided by Suzuki Australia provides the following figures: